The Postlethwaite surname is thought to derive from a place name, most likely from Postlewaite in the Parish of Millom, Cumberland

 Postlethwaite Settlers in United States in the 20th Century

-- Hugh W. Postlethwaite, aged 38, who emigrated to the United States from London, in 1905
+- Hugh W. Postlethwaite, aged 38, who immigrated to the United States from London, in 1905

 - Armie Camilla Postlethwaite, aged 71, who landed in America from London, in 1906

-- Edith Postlethwaite, aged 31, who emigrated to the United States from Eure, France, in 1906
+- Edith Postlethwaite, aged 31, who immigrated to the United States from Eure, France, in 1906

-- Elen Postlethwaite, aged 26, who emigrated to America from Bennington, England, in 1907
+- Elen Postlethwaite, aged 26, who immigrated to America from Bennington, England, in 1907

-- Ellen Postlethwaite, aged 36, who emigrated to the United States from Loppergard, England, in 1907
+- Ellen Postlethwaite, aged 36, who immigrated to the United States from Loppergard, England, in 1907

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)